MicrosoftDocs/Managed-Desktop/managed-desktop/developer/mmd-api-list-elevation-requests.md

 ### List elevation requests filtered by category request

-Here is an HTTP example to list all elevation requests with category of ‘Office’.
+The following is an HTTP example to list all elevation requests with category of ‘Office’.

 ```http
 GET https://mmdls.microsoft.com/odata/v1/tenants/{tenantId}/elevationRequests?$filter=contains(category,'Office')